 Scaffolding a new Nest.js application

-To create a new Nest.js application, navigate to the root of your development folder from the terminal and run the following command:
+To create a new Nest.js application, go to the root of your development folder from the terminal and run this command:

 You will be prompted to choose your preferred package manager.
-Select npm and hit ENTER on your keyboard to proceed.
-A new Nest.js application will be created within a folder named nest-heroku-demo and all of its dependencies will be installed.
+Select npm, then press the ENTER key.
+A new Nest.js application will be created within a folder named heroku-nest-demo-app.
+All dependencies will be installed.

-Once the installation process is complete, move into the newly created project folder and run the application with the following commands:
+Once the installation process is complete, move into the newly created project folder and run the application:

 // move into the project